silbusch/ST25_scientific_graphs/README.md

 # Summer Term 2025 | Scientific Graphs | 04-GEO-SOS13-1

-These graphics were created as part of the Scientific Graphs course at Julius Maximilian University of Würzburg.
+These graphics were created as part of the Scientific Graphs course at Julius-Maximilians-University of Würzburg.

 The used data set is not freely accessible.